 Classes of Electric Bikes

-Class 2 electric bikes do have a throttle, but it tops out at 20 mph.
+- Class 2: Class 2 electric bikes do have a throttle, but it tops out at 20 mph.
 The pedal assist modes in this class will also cease at 20 mph.
 In some jurisdictions, class 2 is the most powerful legal option.
-Class 2 models may also be a good option for riders who don’t wish to travel at high speeds.
+Class 2 models may also be a good option for riders who don’t wish to travel at higher speeds.

-Most of the bikes on this list are class 3.
-Class 3 electric bikes have pedal assist and throttle-only capabilities.
-Motors on class 3 models will power riders up to 28 mph.
+- Class 3: Class 3 electric bikes have pedal assist and may also have throttle capabilities.
+Motors on class 3 models will power riders up to 28 mph using pedal assist.
+If equipped with a throttle, that will max out at 20 mph.
 In recent years, class 3 electric bikes have become increasingly popular as vehicle replacements.

 Types of Motors: Rear Hub vs. Mid-Drive